Medical Language Instant Translator

 Description

-The Medical Language Instant Translator, 5th Edition equips you with the quick-reference information you need to understand even the most complicated and specialized medical terminology.
-This handy pocket book gives you instant access to everything from the top 100 prescription drugs to medical abbreviations, symbols, and acronyms.
-Based on Chabner’s The Language of Medicine, this practical resource is ideal for any health care environment.
+Communicate more effectively when you use this pocket reference to medical terms and other useful information!
+Davi-Ellen Chabner’s Medical Language Instant Translator, 4th Edition provides the tools you need to understand medical terminology.
+You can also access key information on common diagnostic tests and procedures, the top 100 prescription drugs, medical abbreviations, symbols, and acronyms — and much more.
+Based on Chabner’s The Language of Medicine, this practical resource is ideal for any health care environment!

 Key Features

-- Quick, portable access to key medical terms and other need-to-know information.
+- Get quick, portable access to key medical terms and other need-to-know information.

+- Decipher complicated medical terms by recognizing and finding the meanings of individual word parts.

+- Distinguish between commonly misunderstood medical terms (e.g., ureter vs. urethra, or para vs. peri).

 Table of Contents